 Yes and no. This will likely be a case by case decision by the local health departments.
 If you have one person for 3-4 locations and they are actually able to routinely be at each location often to oversee food service production, they can likely be the one trained person for each location.
 However, if you have 10-20 locations covered by one trained individual, you will likely need to get more people trained.
 The important thing is that the trained person have “active managerial control” over the food service production at the locations they cover.

 The Colorado Restaurant Foundation provides ServSafe Manager and Food Handler Training Classes.
 Please check our calendar for a schedule of classes.

 Our office is located at 430 E. 7th Avenue (SW corner of 7th and Pennsylvania) in the Capitol Hill/Governor’s Park neighborhood.

 Denver, CO 80203

 As a member of the Colorado Restaurant Association, we are happy to provide both federal and state labor law posters to our members that satisfy the most current legal requirements.
-This is a free member benefit to CRA members, sponsored by the Colorado Restaurant Insurance Agency.
+This is a free member benefit to CRA members.
 Please be aware that there are many scams that attempt to sell you these posters - please call us at (303) 830-2972 if you get these “requests”.

 Yes.
 We have a parking lot located behind our office at 430 E 7th Ave (enter from Pennsylvania St.) with several spaces.
 Parking is free for guests of the CRA.